airbytehq/airbyte/docs/connector-development/README.md

 # Connector Development

 There are two types of connectors in Airbyte: Sources and Destinations.
-Connectors can be built in any programming language,as long as they're built into docker images that impoement the [Airbyte specification](../understanding-airbyte/airbyte-protocol.md).
+Connectors can be built in any programming language, as long as they're built into docker images that implement the [Airbyte specification](../understanding-airbyte/airbyte-protocol.md).

 Most database sources and destinations are written in Java, and most API sources and destinations are written in Python